A day in the life

 Yes- the food here really IS good!
-Fiona, our chef, uses vegetables from our garden and locally sourced food to serve yummy and healthy lunch options.
+Our chef uses vegetables from our garden and locally sourced food to serve yummy and healthy lunch options.
 Are you gluten, vegan, or dairy-free?
 We’ve got you covered!
 Be sure to pour yourself a glass of lemonade into one of the student-made cups from the glass-blowing studio.
 Outside you can sit and laugh with friends at a picnic table, catch up on the morning events, then have fun playing a game of spike ball on the Quad during this lunchtime break.

 Gather & Reflect

 Once a week, you’ll convene with the entire school community in the historic Barn for the weekly All-School Meeting.
 After the opening musical performance, you’ll reflect on the moving speech the senior just gave (senior speeches are a tradition!), then listen to club announcements from student leaders (you should join that club!).
 Maybe you’ll rejoice at the first snow during the Gratitude part of the meeting, or cheer on the meeting’s recipient of the Braj Award (passed on weekly to recognize a contributing community member).
 You’ll also attend a weekly Advisory Meeting to choose academic classes, active, outdoor trips, and talk about whatever’s on your mind with your Advisor and group.
-Juniors and seniors also meet twice a week with Betsy, our College Counselor, to plan their college applications and Senior Projects.
+Juniors and seniors also meet once a week with Betsy, our College Counselor, to plan their college applications and Senior Projects.

 Explore & Collaborate